 We strive to make all of our events as accessible as possible and we do not anticipate there being any content which is unsuitable for children.
-There will be a strict moderation policy in place and anyone in violation of it will be asked to leave.
+There will be a strict moderation policy in place during our drop-in sessions and anyone in violation of it will be asked to leave.

 However, the primary audience for this course is adults.
 Although we will not disallow children from participating, we would ask that they are supervised by a responsible adult at all times.
 Please also note that the pace of the course may be prohibitive for small children and the content, though not inherently unsuitable, may include complex vocabulary or concepts which children may struggle to understand.